Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 By default, shapes are generated with clockwise winding and back-face culling.

-The following table lists the supported properties.
+The following table lists the supported properties:

 **Table: PrimitiveVisual properties - all values are optional.**